Zen-Reportz/zen_dash/change.md

+# 0.6.2
+- fixing issue with datetime
+- added support for paste for input

 # 0.6.1
 - Breaking change for Auth
 - SECRET_KEY (Random KEY for JWT token), and ALGORITHM is env varible required for auth